Global surface temperature: Geologic evidence (millions of years)

 Reconstruction of the past 5 million years of climate history, based on oxygen isotope fractionation in deep sea sediment cores (serving as a proxy for the total global mass of glacial ice sheets), fitted to a model of orbital forcing (Lisiecki and Raymo 2005) and to the temperature scale derived from Vostok ice cores following Petit et al. (1999).

-On longer time scales, sediment cores show that the cycles of glacials and interglacials are part of a deepening phase within a prolonged ice age that began with the glaciation of Antarctica approximately 40 million years ago.
-This deepening phase, and the accompanying cycles, largely began approximately 3 million years ago with the growth of continental ice sheets in the Northern Hemisphere.
-Gradual changes in Earth's climate of this kind have been frequent during the existence of planet Earth.
-Some of them are attributed to changes in the configuration of continents and oceans due to continental drift.
+On longer time scales, marine sediment cores indicate that the cycles of glacials and interglacials occurred within a long-term cooling trend that began with the onset of large-scale Antarctic glaciation during the Cenozoic Era.
+The intensification of Northern Hemisphere glaciation approximately 2.7–3 million years ago marked a further expansion of Earth's ice sheets and the establishment of pronounced glacial–interglacial cycles.
+Such long-term climatic changes have occurred repeatedly throughout Earth's history and have been linked in part to changes in the configuration of continents and oceans resulting from plate tectonics and continental drift.